Joseph Corcoran

-Joseph Edward Corcoran (April 18, 1975 – December 18, 2024) was an American convicted serial killer and mass murderer who was executed for a quadruple murder case in Indiana.
+Joseph Edward Corcoran (April 18, 1975 – December 18, 2024) was an American convicted mass murderer and suspected serial killer who was executed for a quadruple murder case in Indiana.
 Corcoran was found guilty of the 1997 murders of his brother, his sister's fiancé, and two of their friends at his house in Fort Wayne, Indiana, and he was sentenced to death in 1999.
 Corcoran was previously charged in 1992 with murdering his parents when he was nearly seventeen years old, but he was acquitted of all the charges.
 Corcoran, who had since exhausted all avenues of appeal against his sentence, was executed on December 18, 2024.
 Corcoran was the first person in Indiana to be executed after the state's 15-year moratorium on executions.

 Early life

 Born in Fort Wayne, Indiana, on April 18, 1975, Joseph Corcoran grew up in Hamilton, where he lived with his father, Jack "Jackie" Corcoran, his mother, Kathryn Corcoran, his two sisters, and his brother, James Corcoran.
 He was the youngest of the four children.
 They would eventually move to Ball Lake in Steuben County.
 Corcoran's father was a former Marine who worked in an electronics company after his military discharge.
 His mother Kathryn, a homemaker, worked as a nursing aid in Fort Wayne in the 1980s and also went to business school.

 Corcoran, who went to Hamilton Junior-Senior High School during his adolescent years, reportedly did not have a good relationship with his parents, who he believed were too strict with him.
 He also had a strained relationship with his brother James, who would often belittle him.
 However, because of James' service as a Marine, Corcoran still admired him.
 It was also stated that Corcoran was a loner with no friends despite his "movie star-like" looks, according to his neighbors and family.

 In April 1992, during his sophomore year of high school, he was indicted for the double murder of his parents, but was acquitted of all charges.
 He would later drop out of high school at age 17.
 Afterwards, Corcoran worked as a machine operator in New Haven.

 Corcoran reportedly was not academically inclined in school.
 Despite his intelligence and quick grasp of electronics and their inner workings, Corcoran struggled in his school work.
 By the time he dropped out, he attained a C average for his previous grades.
 Additionally, Corcoran had a hobby of making explosives and collecting guns.
-During his late teens and early 20s, Corcoran could successfully create and detonate several small explosives in the forest.
+During his late teens and early 20s, Corcoran would successfully create and detonate several small explosives in the forest.
 By the age of 22, Corcoran had amassed a collection of 32 types of firearms, mostly rifles, shotguns, and handguns.